Hey! Unfortunately we don't yet have a full-scale article on Tigel.

 Matches consist of 3 rounds.
 Victory is obtained by throwing the opponent on the ground.
 A clean throw earns 2 points, while throwing the opponent on their side earns 1.
 The person who is able to score the most points is the winner of the match.Competition

 We don't yet know where (on what surface) the matches traditionally take place.
-The match duration is 3 rounds each of 3 minutes, with 1 minute breaks in between.There are established weight classes.
+The match duration is 3 rounds each of 3 minutes, with 1 minute breaks in between.We don't know if any weight classes are established.

 We don't know whether it is allowed for women to participate in Tigel competitions.